Diffusion Stabilizer Policy for Automated Surgical Robot Manipulations: CONCLUSIONS

 \section{CONCLUSIONS}

 We propose a diffusion-based policy learning framework, called {\ours}, that enables training a diffusion model using a mixture of clean demonstrations and perturbed trajectories.
 We showcase the superior performance of our method in the absence of perturbations and its robustness when handling perturbed data.
-We hope our approach serves as a benchmark for applying diffusion policy to surgical tasks, sparking further interest in this direction.
+We hope our approach serves as a step towards applying diffusion policy on surgical tasks, sparking further interest in this direction.
 Moreover, we hope our method paves the way for scaling up data in the field of surgical robotics.